-I’ve worked with computers for almost 30 years.
+I’ve worked with computers for over 30 years.
 At my first job, I remember using punch cards to input data to mainframe computers, which would spit out punched tape as output.
 You would then wait a week to get a print-out on pin-fed reams of computer paper .
 The first computer I actually worked on did a good job creating spreadsheets – and not much else.
 I had one of the first graphics computers in NYC, gained experience on large-scale computer networks, mini-computers, and desktop towers.
 I had an early notebook computer (black and white screen) and currently have one of the most powerful laptops.

 Over the years, I’ve managed to gain a working knowledge of many types of software programs, from spreadsheets and data bases, to illustration and video editors.
 I have had hands-on experience on lots of computers and peripheral hardware as well.

 My writing and photographs have been published and exhibited in both the USA as well as Japan (where I lived for 12 years).
 I wrote the waterfront construction chapter of the primary textbook on infrastructure, edited the Urban Design Review newsletter, and have contributed to a number of magazines on travel and design.